-- 6.1 On 4 February 2016, the State party provided its additional observations in response to the author's comments. - 6.2 In connection with the author's reference to the Report of the Secretary-General on Somalia, the State party submits that this report does not give rise to any revision of its position.
-It refers in this connection to the most recent background information on Somalia8 from which it appears that in fact is controlled by Interim Jubba Administration forces. - 6.3 The State party refers to the jurisprudence of the European Court of Human Rights in R.H. v.
-Sweden, in which the Court concluded that "a single woman returning to Mogadishu without access to the protection of a male network would face a real risk of living in conditions constituting inhuman or degrading treatment".
+- 6.1 On 4 February 2016, the State party provided its additional observations in response to the author's comments. - 6.2 In connection with the author's reference to the report of the Secretary-General on Somalia, the State party submits that the information contained therein has not prompted it to revise its position.
+It refers in this connection to the most recent background information on Somalia, from which it appears that Kismaayo is controlled by Interim Jubba Administration forces. - 6.3 The State party refers to the jurisprudence of the European Court of Human Rights in R.H. v.
+Sweden, 9 in which the Court concluded that "a single woman returning to Mogadishu without access to the protection of a male network would face a real risk of living in conditions constituting inhuman or degrading treatment".
 However, the State party distinguishes that case from the author's because the author has several family members in southern Somalia, including her teenage daughters, her father's family and her mother's male cousins.
-The author has further stated that she comes from the main clan of Darod and the subclan of which are two large clans in her country of origin.
-Noting that the Darod is one of the four "noble" (majority) clans in Somalia, 10 which may retain the ability to provide protection to its members or those with whom it has links, the State party claims that the author, having lived in since she was 13, may be assumed to have links to members of her clan.
+The author has further stated that she comes from the main clan of Darod and the subclan of Marehan, which are two large clans in her country of origin.
+Noting that the Darod is one of the four "noble" (majority) clans in Somalia, 10 which may retain the ability to provide protection to its members or those with whom it has links, the State party claims that the author, who had moved to Kismaayo when she was 13 years old, may be assumed to have links to members of her clan. - 6.4 The State party asserts that, contrary to the author's position, in fact an overall assessment of the asylum seeker's social background is always taken into account in the adjudication by the Refugee Appeals Board of an application for asylum.
+The Appeals Board took into account the author's illiteracy and the abuse that she had previously suffered. - 6.5 The State party further observes that, while inconsistent statements about crucial elements of the grounds adduced for asylum may weaken the credibility of the asylum seeker, in its assessment the asylum seeker's explanation of those inconsistencies is also taken into account. - 6.6 With regard to not calling the witness, the State party reiterates that the proposed witness was an uncle who had lived in Denmark since 1991 and could therefore add nothing to the facts in direct relation to the asylum application. - 6.7 Regarding the educational requirements for interpreters, the State party notes that no errors or omissions were pointed out in the translations in connection with the proceedings before either the Danish Immigration Service or the Refugee Appeals Board, nor has the author objected to the work of any interpreter.
+In fact, the State party notes that the author confirmed the interpreter's translation of the report of the screening interview with the Immigration Service on 19 April 2013.
+It